vuelee0/README-Generator/generatedREADME.md

   * [Contact](#contact)

   ## Installation
-    No installation needed.
+    Clone the repo, use npm init and execute index with node

   ## Usage
-    Clone the repo.
-Run index in terminal with node.
-Answer the question prompts.
+    Answer the question prompt to create a readme file for your project

   ## Contribution
-  No guideline to contribute at this time.
+  No guideline for contribution at this time

   ## Testing
-  Clone the repo and run the index with Node.js
+  Follow the installation steps and how to

   ## License
   [License: MIT](https://opensource.org/licenses/MIT)